Saratoga Creek: Watershed

-Major tributaries include Booker, Bonjetti and Congress Springs Creeks.
+Upstream of Santa Clara, major tributaries of Saratoga Creek include Booker, Bonjetti and Congress Springs Creeks.
 Tributaries of Bonjetti Creek include McElroy Creek, Todd Creek, and Sanborn Creek.
 Congress Springs Creek was also known as Congress Hall Creek and is named for Congress Springs and the famous Congress Hall resort in Saratoga Springs, New York.
 California's Congress Hall resort at Congress Springs attracted tourists to the area until it burned down in 1903.

 Most of Saratoga Creek contains natural channel with some modifications (e.g., gabion walls) and a few sections of hardened channel.

 Ecology

 Historically steelhead trout (coastal rainbow trout) (Oncorhyncus mykiss irideus) migrated from San Francisco Bay to spawn in Saratoga Creek and its tributaries.
 An 1877 report in the Sportsman Gazetteer touted the Congress Springs ("Congress Hall") tributary to San Franciscans for trout fishing.
 J. O. Snyder reported steelhead trout in Campbell Creek (now Saratoga Creek) in 1905.
 An impassable barrier at the confluence of San Tomas Aquino and Saratoga Creeks prevents salmonid fish passage to both creeks.
 However, stream resident rainbow trout are still found in Saratoga Creek.
 Recent genetic analysis has shown that the surviving rainbow trout are of native origin and not hatchery stock.

 Recently, three of the originally native fish species have been collected from the creek including California roach (Lavinia symmetricus), Sacramento sucker (Catostomus occidentalis occidentalis) and rainbow trout.

 Physical proof of the historic presence of Golden beaver (Castor canadensis) in south San Francisco Bay tributaries is a Castor canadensis subauratus skull in the Smithsonian Institution National Museum of Natural History collected by zoologist James Graham Cooper in Santa Clara, California on Dec.
 31, 1855.
 Cooper lived in Mountain View, California from October to December 1855 and collected most of his specimens on Saratoga Creek (then Quito Creek).